GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/nasaprecipitation/imerg.md

 NASAPrecipitation.IMERGMonthly{<:AbstractString,<:TimeType}
 ```

-!!! tip "Data is downloaded and saved in batches"
-    NASAPrecipitation.jl downloads and saves the data in batches as follows:
-    * `IMERGHalfHourly` is downloaded and saved in files for each day
-    * `IMERGDaily` is downloaded and saved in files for each month
-    * `IMERGMonthly` is downloaded and saved in files for each year

 ## Creating an `IMERGHalfHourly` dataset

 The `IMERGHalfHourly` dataset structure is used to contain information regarding half-hourly IMERG datasets.
 There are three functions that create `IMERGHalfHourly` datasets